machawk1/use/README.md

 # use

-These are some experiments in examining the use of web archives on the web.
+These are some experiments being conducted by Jess Ogden, Shawn Walker and Ed Summers to examine the use of web archives on the web.
+We are looking for the traces of web archives in a web archive (CommonCrawl).
+If that sounds confusingly meta then you are understanding correctly :)

-At the moment `load.py` downloads all the WAT files for a CommonCrawl snapshot and looks for links to known web archives, and writes out a CSV of data about those links including:
+At the moment `load.py` downloads all the WAT files for a given CommonCrawl snapshot and looks for links to known web archives, and writes out a CSV of data about those links including:

 * source_url: the url linking to the web archive
 * source_host: the host name of the source url